Last Updated February 4, 2025.

 The market has softened, and house flipping is beginning to look risky.

 Note: The flaw with the chart below is that most flippers will "live in the property" for at least 1 year before selling so they can claim it as their principal residence and avoid capital gains tax on the sale.
 The regulators don’t count flips that occur within 18 months.
+The rate of flipping could be much higher.

 Dark money is the proceeds of crime or money that are transferred to Canada illegally.
 Dark money includes funds earned legitimately that are transferred illegally from countries with capital controls (e.g., China) and legitimate earnings moved from nations subject to international sanctions (e.g., Iran, Russia, and North Korea).